threefoldfoundation/info_cloud/src/farming_tech/boot_gateway.md

 The TFGateway works be reading the reservation detail from the TFExplorer.
 It then convert these reservation into configuration readable by the TCP Router server or CoreDNS and write them into a redis server.

-Both CoreDNS and the TCP router are watching redis and reloads there internal configuration evrytime there is a change in redis.
+Both CoreDNS and the TCP router are watching redis and reloads there internal configuration everytime there is a change in redis.

 ### Binaries needed
 - redis server